perrin4869/react-stay-scrolled/README.md

 Type: a React `component`, default: `"div"`.
 Passed to `React.createElement`, used to wrap the children

+### stayAccuracy

+Type: number, default: 0, defines an error margin, in pixels, under which `stayScrolled` will still scroll to the bottom

 ### Velocity

 Type: `function` optional, default: `null`